 This 21-square mile expanse of windswept heather moorland can be notoriously wild in winter.
 The Burway, the single-track lane that snakes up to altitudes of 475m, is frequently closed in winter, adding a sense of adventure for hikers out exploring this vast plateau in winter.

 Reverend Carr regularly crossed the Long Mynd to deliver Sunday services at Woolstaston and Ratlinghope churches.
-On this occasion, after his morning service at Woolstaston, he trekked four miles through deep snow to preach the afternoon service at Ratlinghope.
-But on his return journey for Woolstaston’s evening service, the weather worsened.
+But one day, on his return journey for Woolstaston’s evening service, the weather worsened.
 Carr became disoriented by fierce blizzards, got stuck in chest-deep snowdrifts and plummeted down the sides of steep, frozen valleys.

 This eight mile route begins in Carding Mill Valley, where Carr was ultimately rescued, 22 hours after setting out and five miles off-course.
 Blinded by his frozen eyelashes, he heard children’s voices and called for help.
 In one of the cottages here, he was given warm soup, his first real sustenance for hours.